GracepointMinistries/GraceList/README.md

 * Configuration

 * Deploying the environment

   With Docker installed on your local machine, you can quickly deploy this app with the following commands:
-`docker-compose -f docker-compose.development.yml up -d --build` `docker-compose -f docker-compose.development.yml run web rake db:create db:schema:load db:seed`
+  * `docker-compose -f docker-compose.development.yml up -d --build`
-You'll need to create some test data in the database first, before being able to load the app properly
+  * `docker-compose -f docker-compose.development.yml run web rake db:create db:schema:load db:seed`

 * How to run the test suite